htrajan/ht-drawsteel/Bestiary/War Dog Ground Commander.md

 **End Effect**

 At the end of their turn, the ground commander can take 5 damage to end one save-ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.

 **Loyalty Collar**